SK-SCMLab/Data-Analysis_Six-Sigma_Process-Capability-studies-using-Excel/README.md

 - Microsoft Excel 2016 or later
 - Basic understanding of Process variations in Manufacturing

-*Quality is never an accident.
-It is always the result of intelligent effort* - John Ruskin
+*"Quality is never an accident.
+It is always the result of intelligent effort" - John Ruskin*